BotolMehedi/BDROID/README.md

 ### Warning

-This is reCoded/Modified/Shortcut Version of "TEARDROID by HackSec".
+This is a reCoded/Modified/Shortcut Version of "TEARDROID by HackSec".
 I am not promoting any illegal activity here.
 This is purely for educational purpose only. i am not responsible if you use it for illegal purpose.